Parliamentary.ai

 Government Spending

-The bill states that any expenditure incurred by a Minister of the Crown, government department, or other public authority as a result of this Act will be met from public funds.
-No specific figures are provided.
+The bill states that any expenditure incurred by a Minister of the Crown, government department, or other public authority in implementing this Act will be met from money provided by Parliament.
+No specific figures are provided in the bill itself.

 Groups Affected